bsutton/sounds/README.md

 ```

 ## Controlling Playback
-An SoundPlayer provides fined grained control over how the audio is played as well as been able to monitor playback and respond to user events.
+The `SoundPlayer` provides fined grained control over how the audio is played as well as been able to monitor playback and respond to user events.

 Importantly `SoundPlayer` also allows you to play multiple audio files using the same session.